-Softday will analyse all samples on a specific date and take the data from all the water samples and construct a map with the underlying data sets, as well as producing a unique interactive algorithmic soundart composition.
-We are collaborating with a water testing laboratory and with the resulting data, Softday will transform the data to produce an auditory display located within a larger multimedia art work that can be manipulated/played both by humans and computers as well as disseminated via web sites and social media platforms.
+Softday have analysed all samples and used the resulting data to construct a unique interactive algorithmic soundart composition.
+We collaborated with a water testing laboratory and with the resulting data, Softday transformed, producing an auditory display located within a larger multimedia art work that can be manipulated/played both by humans and computers as well as disseminated via web sites and social media platforms.